ulfox/nettrust/README.md

 - Use them to filter our unwanted domains   (most common, needs a list of bad hosts)
 - Use them to filter in only wanted domains (most secure, needs a lot more work    )

 By using a DNS Authorizer we have the pros of a DNS Blackhole + easy filtering of IPs.
-All we need is to block all outbound traffic and allow only the traffic that DNS answers in the queries
+All we need, is to block all outbound traffic and then allow only the traffic that DNS answers in the queries

 This is how NetTrust works.
 It is small dns proxy with Netfilter management capabilities.